We deploy Aruba Instant for customers on a project basis.

 What is most valuable?

-The most valuable feature of Aruba Instant is security.
+The most valuable features of Aruba Instant are management and performance.

 What needs improvement?